Link: Apply now for the Chase Sapphire Reserve® Card

 Which Chase Sapphire Reserve benefits do authorized users receive?

-- The Chase Sapphire Reserve has awesome bonus categories, and the spending of authorized users racks up points at the higher rate, including earning 3x points on dining and travel; that being said, the points are accrued by the primary cardmember, who is also responsible for paying the bill
+- The Chase Sapphire Reserve has awesome bonus categories, and the spending of authorized users racks up points at the higher rate, including earning 4x points on direct airline and hotel bookings, and 3x points on dining; that being said, the points are accrued by the primary cardmember, who is also responsible for paying the bill

 - Chase Sapphire Reserve authorized users get a Priority Pass membership, allowing them to access 1,300+ lounges around the world with two guests; this is the same Priority Pass benefit offered to the primary cardmember